How to Setup Work from Home Infra For Your Employees?

 If your KRA requires you to frequently dial and attend to calls, there are risks that you need to probably remain tied to work desk, although there is a way around it too.

 Companies using voice over IP (VoIP) phone solution will only need to tweak a few settings, diverting calls from office landlines to the employee’s cell.
-VoIP can unlock a new arsenal of weapons for remote work, which, we’d exclude from the discussion for now.
+VoIP for remote work can unlock a new arsenal of weapons with a virtual phone system for those who remote work, which, we’d exclude from the discussion for now.

 Test before you rest